 Looking for the most bang for your buck, my eyes skip the most expensive plan entirely.
 For a steep price and even steeper renewal, it isn't offering anything special.
 So the 2 options we are looking at are Plus and Choice Plus.

-- Plus is a great option if you’d like to stick with Bluehost for a long time. $5.95/mo initial price and relatively affordable $11.99/mo renewal make it a good long-runner which you buy and forget.
+- Plus is a great option if you'd like to stick with Bluehost for a long time. $4.95/mo initial price and relatively affordable $11.99/mo renewal make it a good long-runner that you buy and forget.

-- As for Choice Plus, an extra $1 for $6.95/mo adds domain privacy and automatic backups for the first year.
-Unfortunately, the renewal is quite high at $16.99/mo, so the plan is good if you’ll switch the hosts after the initial term.
+- As for Choice Plus, for $4.95/mo you get domain privacy and automatic backups for the first year.
+Unfortunately, the renewal is quite high at $16.99/mo, so the plan is good if you'll switch the hosts after the initial term.

 As for DreamHost, the choice is much simpler.
-It only has 2 plans – Starter for $2.59 and Unlimited for $3.95/mo.
+It only has 2 plans – Starter for $2.59 and Unlimited for $3.95 per month.

 The Unlimited plan comes with unlimited storage, websites, as well as professional email accounts for just a little bit more than $1 extra.
 This immediately looks like a way better value than Starter.